A love for meeting passionate people, exploring new ideas and striving for a life full of adventure.

 I consider most of my ventures to be “creative endeavours”.
 Much like an artist who is compelled to paint a painting, it has been that process of creation – of taking ideas and making them real and affecting other people with them, which has been the most exciting part of being a founder.

 Whilst I believe that we all have a right to create wealth, security and well-being for our families – I also believe we should strive to do so in a way that lifts up and empowers other people.
 It’s an important feature of my current venture that we try and do this for everyone involved in it.

 I also believe that people who have succeeded in creating some security have an obligation to support those less privileged, because if you have resources, whether time, money or energy – at your disposal – and don’t use it to help others, it’s like watching someone fall in front of you and not lending them a hand to get up.
 Lend a hand!
 Live well and give back.

-I enjoy meeting passionate and positive people, and could spend hours talking with them to learn about their interests and aspirations, especially over a coffee or on a walk.
+I enjoy meeting passionate and positive people and could spend hours talking with them to learn about their interests and aspirations, especially over a coffee or on a walk.
 I particularly enjoy the company of people who will challenge the way I think and persuade me to change my mind about something, or help me learn something new.